 “But muh tactical!” you say?
 Poppycock; the .357 Magnum is one of the best rounds for personal defense out there.
 With the added velocity and muzzle energy, along with the fact that JHP rounds are easily available from any gun store, whereas frangible or JHP rounds for an AR-pattern rifle are harder to source, it makes one of the best home defense long guns possible.
 Additionally, .357 Magnum lever action rifles can accept optics as most are pre-tapped for scopes and can easily be fit for a tactical rail.

 Yes, tactical Virginia, you can put a red dot on a lever gun.
 If you want to.
 There are even night sights available from aftermarket suppliers.

 You can also get your lever action fix without breaking the bank on ammunition – .357 Remington is cheaper than .30-30 – and without breaking your shoulder, as a .45-70 will make you black rifle boys soil yourselves and cry for your mommas.

-.357 lever action rifles are also proven game-getters, as they are well-suited to whitetail and hog hunting in thick timber at close(r) range, inside about 150 yards.
-Larger game such as elk or black bear warrant a more strenuous cartridge and hunting game on the open plains of the West requires more power and flatter trajectory.
+The fact is, .357 lever action rifles are proven game-getters, as they are well-suited to whitetail and hog hunting in thick timber at close(r) range, inside about 150 yards.
+Larger game such as elk or black bear warrant a more substantial cartridge and hunting game on the open plains of the West requires more power and a flatter trajectory.

 With that said, should your fancy be tickled, here are five .357 Magnum lever action rifles to look for.